Best iPad 2019: Which of Apple’s tablets is best to buy right now?

 Just as the iPhone X brought about a significant reimagining of what an iPhone looks and feels like, Apple’s new iPad Pros for 2018 pull a similar trick.
 They sport a markedly different design and ditch the home button (and Lightning connector) of their predecessors.

-The largest of Apple’s new slates features the same-sized screen as last year’s biggest model, but this time it’s set within smaller dimensions overall.
-The result is a big-screened tablet that, by comparison, should be easier to wield.
+The largest of Apple’s newest slates features the same-sized screen as 2017’s biggest model but this time it’s set within smaller dimensions overall.
+The result is a big-screened tablet that, by comparison, should be easier to handle.

 The tablet launched alongside a revised Apple Pencil stylus, which offers the same functionality as before, but with a new design and new gesture controls.
 What’s more, it magnetically attaches to either 2018 iPad Pro, automatically pairing with them and charging as it does so.